SAP source concepts

 JSON path

-To build your source JSON configuration, you must make the API calls that you want Coveo to make to retrieve your content.
-In the JSON responses, you’ll see how the desired data is organized and labeled, and you’ll then use this information to direct the Coveo crawler to the data you want to retrieve.
+To build your source JSON configuration, you should first make the API calls that you want Coveo to make to retrieve your content.
+In the JSON responses, you’ll see how the desired data is organized and labeled, and you can then use this information to write a JSON path that directs the Coveo crawler to the data you want to retrieve.

 Example: user profile